Tanato/js-automated-test-guidelines/README.md

 **Why?** Unit test should be resilient to changes on external code.

-**Why?** External changes that can break you code should be testes with Integration tests.
+**Why?** External changes that can break you code should be testes with Component tests.

 Exception apply for frameworks dependencies that don't provide Stubs or public packages.